kwetopeta/Super_Psyche/README.md

 - Its for anyone who wants a better brain, if that's you, then this app is for you.

 ## What?
 - A gamified brain health application that utilizes the vast research available in Neuroscience to help users learn faster and achieve more.

 ## When?
 I am aiming for the year 2025, but its highly possible to build this app before then.
 2025 is SMART goal (specific, measurable, achievable, relevant and time based)

 ## Where?
 - Cross-platform is the primary goal.
 Android & Linux distributions will probably be my top priority.
+Android, Linux, Web (extension), Windows and Mac OS.

 ## How?
 - Research research reseach & lots of user testing.

 ## Why?
 - I searched around the internet and i couldn't find the application that i was looking for.
 I found apps that were close to what i was looking for, but they were still lacking.
 So, i decided, why not just create the application you are looking for, if it's not avaialable?
 This project begun with the inital question og, why not? and its also inspired by a few other apps that i have used that are listed below: